Definition and Example of Black Friday

-Black Friday is November 24, 2017, the day after Thanksgiving.
-It's traditionally the busiest shopping day of the year because it kicks off the holiday season.
-This season is crucial for the economy because around 30 percent of annual retail sales occur between Black Friday and Christmas.
-For some retailers, such as jewelers, it's even higher -- almost 40 percent.
+Black Friday is an informal name used to describe the day after Thanksgiving.
+It's often the busiest shopping day of the year, because it kicks off the holiday season.
+This season is crucial for the economy, especially for some retailers, such as jewelers.

 |Year||Spent per Shopper||Total Spent||Percent Increase|

 |2021 (projected)||$997.73||$843.40-$859.00 billion||8.5%-10.5%|

 |Refers to sales in brick-and-mortar stores and online.||Refers to online sales.|